Table of Contents

 - Keep your phone and other valuables in a secure pocket or bag.
 Don’t hold it in your hand or put it in your back pocket.

-- If you’re carrying a sling bag, hold the sling bag with one hand to avoid a thief from cutting the strap and stealing it.
+- If you’re carrying a sling bag, hold the sling bag with one hand to prevent a thief from cutting the strap and stealing it.

 - Avoid going to less popular destinations at night, especially female travelers.